robwco/workshop-marketing/index.md

 If you’re serious about taking control of your freelance business, you need to make sure you’re doing it right.
 Fortunately, I can help you get your lead pipeline across the finish line.
 This is the smallest investment you can make that still provides solid results – and you get it for just $12 a week, less than your Starbucks budget.

 These leads are exclusive to Workshop subscribers – and once an email is sent, you don’t get another chance at seeing it again.
-Sign up today and don’t miss another week:
+Sign up today and don’t miss another lead:

-<a href="#" class="button">Subscribe • $49/month<br>
+<a href="http://localhost:3000/subscriptions/new?plan=2" class="button">Subscribe • $199/month<br>
 	<small>Cancel whenever</small>
 </a>